Several tips and tricks to try

 If your AirPods are not connecting or pairing with your Apple Watch, try the troubleshooting checks listed in this article.

-Before you proceed, ensure the AirPods is close to your Apple Watch.
+Before you proceed, ensure the AirPods are close to your Apple Watch.
 Also, confirm that the AirPods hold sufficient battery power.
 Otherwise, place both AirPods in the charging case and plug the case into a power source.

 If your AirPods model supports wireless charging, and you have a wireless charger, place it on the charging pad for about 10 minutes.
 Try reconnecting the AirPods to your device after it charges for a bit.